craftercms/docs/source/developers/assets.rst

 Assets
 ------

-Assets are media (images, videos, etc.) or document files used in your site.
+Assets are media (images, videos, etc.) or document files used in your project.
 Assets can reside locally within Studio under ``/static-assets`` or outside of Studio from another server.

 To view assets in Studio, open the **Sidebar** by clicking on hamburger icon (three horizontal lines stacked on top of each other) at the top left of your browser, if it's not yet open